mkdir Command

 Creating with Permissions

-To create a directory with specific access rights:
+To create a directory with specific access rights (for example in your chapter 2 playground):

 mkdir -m 755 shared_folder